provectus/internship/devops/03 - docker-compose/README.md

 * Docker-compose has a bug - investigate it!
 What would you improve?

+The bug that I found is not directly in Docker Compose - after user submits name and email the website redirects him to http://localhost%2Clocalhost:8080/success, while it should simply be http://localhost:8080/success.
+This is fixed in flaskapp.conf.

 * Docker-compose with an environment file.
 Create 2 different environment files for docker-compose

 * `*` Change the `docker-compose.yml` to run through dockerstack with code reuse (don't repeat yourself)